-Author(s)/participant(s) P NOVAK-ECHENIQUE
+Author(s)/participant(s) P Novak-Echenique

 Contact for lead author State Rangeland Management Specialist

-Date 02/23/2010
+Date 04/27/2011

-Approved by Kendra Moseley
+Approved by Sarah Quistberg

 Approval date

 Composition (Indicators 10 and 12) based on Annual Production

 Indicators 1.
-Number and extent of rills: Rills are none.
-2. Presence of water flow patterns: Water flow patterns none to rare.
-3. Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to areas affected by wind scouring.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground to 50% to 60%.
-5. Number of gullies and erosion associated with gullies: Gullies are none.
-6. Extent of wind scoured, blowouts and/or depositional areas: None to slight.
-If observed, wind scour spots are isolated and of small extent.
+Number and extent of rills: None 2.
+Presence of water flow patterns: None 3.
+Number and height of erosional pedestals or terracettes: None 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground to 80%; surface rock fragments absent; shrub canopy to 4%; perennial herbaceous plants to 12%.
+5. Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: A few wind-scoured spots may occur, but will be isolated and small in aerial extent.

 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer storms.
-Persistent litter (large woody material) will remain in place except during catastrophic events.
+Persistent litter (large woody material) will remain in place except during large rainfall or wind storm events.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 1 to 4 on the sandy soil textures found on this site.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically single grain or thin to medium platy.
-Soil surface colors are light and soils are typified by an ochric epipedon.
-Organic carbon of the surface 2 to 3 inches is typically less than 1 percent dropping off quickly below.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically single grain.
+Soil surface colors are pale browns and soils are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is typically less than 1 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Reference Plant Community: Perennial herbaceous plants (especially deeprooted bunchgrasses [i.e., Indian ricegrass and big galleta] slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants slow runoff and increase infiltration.
+Sparse canopy and litter provide some protection from raindrop impact.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Deep-rooted, warm season, perennial bunchgrasses Sub-dominant: Mojave desert shrubs >> deep-rooted, cool season, perennial bunchgrasses >> perennial forbs = annual forbs = shallow-rooted, perennial, grasses Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
-14. Average percent litter cover (%) and depth ( in): Between plant interspaces 5-15% and depth of litter is ±1/4 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ±800 lbs/ac.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: warm-season, perennial bunchgrasses Sub-dominant: Cool-season, perennial bunchgrasses > Mojave Desert shrubs > perennial forbs = annual forbs > annual grasses Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (±25%) have dead centers.
+14. Average percent litter cover (%) and depth (in): Between plant interspaces (10-20%) and depth of litter is <1/4 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ± 1000lbs/ac.
+Favorable years ±1500 lbs/ac and unfavorable years ±700 lbs/ac.